 Whether you are a brand new law enforcement leader or one that has been around awhile, you must recognize the importance of developing a squad culture.
 If a squad culture is not developed intentionally, then the leader will be putting him or herself at the mercy of whatever fills that culture vacuum.
 So, the question becomes, how do you intentionally develop a squad culture?

 Before getting into the nuts and bolts of developing a squad culture, there are two things that must be understood.
 The first thing to understand before developing a squad culture is the definition of culture.
-The culture of a group can be defined as the conglomeration of a group’s actions and attitudes over time.
+The culture of a group can be defined as the conglomeration of a group’s actions and attitudes over time; it’s atmosphere.
 The second thing to understand in developing a squad culture is that it doesn’t happen in a day, it has to happen every day.
 It must be taught, explained, reinforced, and made a priority in everything your squad does for it to take hold.